xiaolou86/shardeum-docs/docs/introduction/faqs/shardeum-liberty.md

 ## What is Shardeum?

-You will find the answer to this question under the ‘general’ sub folder here.
-However we would like to add this further : Shardeum is an EVM-based sharded layer 1 blockchain that uses dynamic state sharding to increase transactions per second (TPS) with the addition of every new node.
+Shardeum is an EVM-based sharded layer 1 blockchain that uses dynamic state sharding to increase transactions per second (TPS) with the addition of every new node.
+This will allow the network to have very low and constant transaction fees forever asides from infinite scalability.

-## Smart contracts on Shardeum should be written in which languages?
+## Which languages are used for smart contracts on Shardeum?

-EVM-compatible languages can be used to compile smart contracts; this includes Solidity and Vyper.
+EVM-based languages is used to compile smart contracts; this includes Solidity and Vyper.

 ## How can I contribute to Liberty as a developer?

-You can build and deploy smart contracts on Liberty by following the developer documentation.
-List your smart contract [here](https://forms.gle/BFLXtLn9Urq9KH998) to publicize it among the community and become a leader in the Shardeum ecosystem.
+You can build and deploy smart contracts on Liberty by following this developer documentation.
+Further, list your dApps you are building on Liberty [here](https://forms.gle/BFLXtLn9Urq9KH998) to publicize it among the community and become a leader in the Shardeum ecosystem.

-Pro-tip: If you already have a smart contract deployed on Ethereum, you can migrate it to Liberty within seconds.
+Pro-tip: If you already have a smart contract deployed on Ethereum, you can migrate it to Liberty within a few minutes.

 ## What can the community do on Liberty?

 Everyone in the Shardeum community can add Liberty network to their wallet, request testnet SHM from the faucet, and interact with the [smart contracts built on it](https://bit.ly/liberty-dapps).

-## How can the community get involved with Liberty?

-Everyone in the Shardeum community can add the Liberty network to their wallet, request testnet SHM from the faucet and interact with smart contracts.
+You may even qualify for future rewards/airdrops such projects would offer.

 ## I already have a smart contract deployed on Ethereum.
 Can I easily migrate it to Liberty?

 Since Shardeum is EVM-based, it's as simple as deploying your existing code to the Shardeum network.
-If you have built for Ethereum, you have built for Shardeum.
+If you have built for Ethereum, you have built for Shardeum!

-## What rewards can I expect if I build DApps on Shardeum Liberty?
+## What rewards can I expect if I build dApps on Shardeum Liberty?

 There will be an ecosystem fund setup to reward devs for creating innovative apps on Shardeum.
 You would be able to apply for a grant.
 More information will be posted on the Shardeum.org site about the process to apply.

 ## I found some bugs on Shardeum Explorer.
 How do we report it?

-Please use this form to report bugs/issues when you face any issues on Liberty so our developers can look into it for improvement opportunities : https://forms.gle/LzPB7aoHQ6sreABeA
+Please use this form to report bugs when you face any issues on Liberty so our developers can look into it for improvement opportunities : https://forms.gle/LzPB7aoHQ6sreABeA

 ## Gas fees are high while transacting on Liberty.
 Why is that?

 Liberty 1.0 is not a sharded network and the max TPS it can reach now is 15 TPS.
-This is part of testnets.
+This is typical of testnets.
 Sharding will be added on Liberty 2.0 release so there will be more stability around gas fees and performance in general.

 ## What is the use of the faucet and testnet $SHM coins on Liberty?

 SHM is the network coin like ETH for Ethereum.
-SHM is used to pay the gas fees when you transact on the network for developing dApps and other utilities during alphanet.
-You simply have to [add](/basics/Wallets/MetaMask/add-shardeum-network) Liberty network to your wallets like MetaMask and receive 100 testnet $SHM(no real world value) from Liberty faucet using this [link](https://faucet.liberty10.shardeum.org/).
-Users (who are not building dApps on Liberty, can use these tokens to transfer to fellow Shardians and get a taste of what Web 3 will be especially after mainnet TGE launch.
+SHM is used to pay the gas fees when you transact on the network for developing dApps and transfering some coins to your friends during alphanet.
+You simply have to [add](/basics/Wallets/MetaMask/add-shardeum-network) Liberty network to your wallets like MetaMask and receive 100 testnet $SHM (no real world value) from Liberty faucet using this [link](https://faucet.liberty10.shardeum.org/).
+As mentioned before developers may qualify for grants while community members can use test tokens to pay for transaction fees you carry out on dApps built by other developers.
+Such community members will stand a chance to qualify for rewards/airdrops from dApp projects in the future.

 ## How to find which projects are building on Liberty so I can consider interacting with their interfaces and stand a chance to earn rewards in the future?